Active Scripting: Implementations

 In Windows, CScript.exe at the command line and WScript.exe running in the GUI are the main means of implementation of installed Active Script languages.
 Clicking on an icon or running from the command line, a script, the Run dialogue, etc. will by default run a plain text file containing the code.
 A Windows Script File (.wsf) is an XML file that can contain more than one script in more than one language in addition to other elements, and are executed by the Windows Script Host.

-The third-party shell Take Command can, as of version 10, be configured for direct interoperability with the script host and its installed engines; a WSH engine based on the Take Command language is reportedly now in development.

 Some software such as SecureCRT use the WSH functionality to allow automation by means of any installed scripting engine.

 The script host, related components, and engines are able to be integrated into and called from Windows applications just like any other component.

-Current status
+Retirement

 Active scripting is regarded complete, and no longer under active development by Microsoft.
-However, the technology is still being supported by Microsoft's Sustaining Engineering Team, which is responsible for bug fixes and security enhancements.
 Furthermore, scripting engines will continue to be shipped with future releases of Microsoft Windows and IIS.

 Originally, the .NET Framework had a scripting technology of its own and a separate scripting IDE called Visual Studio for Applications (VSA), and the interfaces to the technology were also available via Active Scripting, allowing even .NET-unaware applications to be scripted using .NET languages.
 VSA was also meant to replace Visual Basic for Applications.
 However, that entire technology was deprecated in version 2.0 of the .NET Framework, leaving no clear upgrade path for applications desiring Active Scripting support (although "scripts" can be created in C#, VBScript, Visual Basic .NET, and other .NET languages, which can be compiled and executed at run-time via libraries installed as part of the standard .NET runtime).

-Microsoft has also introduced Windows PowerShell, which can expose applications via PowerShell cmdlets or PowerShell providers.
+In 2006, Microsoft introduced Windows PowerShell, which can expose applications via PowerShell cmdlets or PowerShell providers.